 How does Push & Pull Strategy Stand Out in Supply Chain for Retail Industries?

 In the competitive retail world, managing customer demands and navigating multi-channel sales is challenging.
 Successful businesses need a well-planned supply chain strategy.
 To stay competitive, it is essential to study rival tactics and implement proven solutions.
-Enhancing supply chain performance involves optimising the workforce, streamlining operations, and using technology.
+Enhancing supply chain performance involves optimizing the workforce, streamlining operations, and using technology.
 These steps require a solid strategy.
 One effective approach is implementing a push supply chain strategy.

 What is a push strategy?